kamilashi/kamilashi.github.io/_posts/2020-07-07-ghosts-never-talk.md

 This ongoing project is being developed by a three-person team: [Violetta Pavlovskaia](https://www.artstation.com/puba) (Art & Animation), [Maksim Akulov](https://www.artstation.com/akulov) (Story & Gamedesign) and myself (Programming). <!-- The demo is available under [this link]() by launching the  -->

 The prototype a 2.5D sidescroller that mixes 2D and 3D graphics.
 It feeatures mostly bi-directional movement (left/right) and only occasional jumps between "ground layers" - hence the 2.5 aspect.
 It is planned to incorporate puzzles solved by interacting with various objects, as well as enemy characters that will require a stelthy walkthrough.
-The engine of choise is Unity 2022.3.42f1.
+The engine of choise is Unity 2022.3.42f1, using the Universal Render Pipeline.
 Below is a breakdown of some of the already implemented features.
 There is footage of the current state of the prototype at the end of this article.

 ## Spline Movement